ryancramerdesign/ProcessWire-2.0/README.txt

 1. Git clone ProcessWire to the place where you want to install it.

-2. Because ProcessWire will be available with different site profiles, a site profile is not included with the source on Git.
-You can download the site profile from http://processwire.com/download/
+2. ProcessWire comes with a basic site profile in the file called site.zip.
+   Unzip this file OR go to processwire.com/download to download a different site profile.

    Unzip the site profile to the same directory where you installed ProcessWire, and it should create a directory called '/site/'